COVID-19 pandemic in Singapore

-The COVID-19 pandemic in Singapore is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Singapore was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The first case in :Singapore was confirmed on 23 January 2020.
 Early cases were primarily imported until local transmission began to develop in February and March.
 In late March and April, COVID-19 clusters were detected at multiple migrant worker dormitories, which soon contributed to an overwhelming proportion of new cases in the country.

 To stem the tide of infections, strict circuit breaker lockdown measures were implemented from 7 April to 1 June 2020, after which restrictions have been gradually lifted as conditions permitted.
 A mass vaccination campaign was launched, and has been successful in achieving a very high vaccination rate, with more than 96% of the eligible populace having completed their vaccination regimen as of June 2022.
 Various measures have been taken to mass test the population for the virus and isolate infected people.
 Contact tracing measures SafeEntry and TraceTogether were implemented to identify and quarantine close contacts of positive cases.

-The last record of COVID-19 cases was on 12 February 2023, which was at 2,222,006 confirmed cases, 2,218,882 recoveries and 1,722 deaths, with a case fatality rate of 0.08%, one of the lowest in the world.
+The last record of COVID-19 cases was on 4 June 2023, which was at 2,481,404 confirmed cases, 2,456,295 recoveries and 1,727 deaths, with a case fatality rate of 0.08%, one of the lowest in the world.
 It introduced what was considered one of the world's largest and best-organised epidemic control programmes.

-Government Response
+Government response

-In response to the emerging threat, a multi-ministerial task force committee was formed on 22 January 2020 with Minister Lawrence Wong and Minister Gan Kim Yong as the co-chairs with Prime Minister Lee Hsien Loong and Deputy Prime Minister Heng Swee Keat as advisors.
-On 23 April 2021 in a cabinet reshuffle, Lee announced the appointment of Ong Ye Kung as the Minister for Health, another committee co-chair alongside incumbents Minister Lawrence Wong and Minister Gan Kim Yong from 15 May 2021.
+In response to the emerging threat, a committee known as the "Multi-Ministry Task Force" (often shortened to MMTF) was formed on 22 January 2020, comprising Minister for Education Lawrence Wong, Minister for Health Gan Kim Yong as co-chairs, along with Prime Minister Lee Hsien Loong and Deputy Prime Minister Heng Swee Keat as advisors.
+On 23 April 2021 in a cabinet reshuffle, Lee announced the appointment of Ong Ye Kung as the new Minister for Health, who would serve in the committee as co-chair alongside the other incumbents.
 Singapore had also contributed US$500,000 to support the World Health Organization's (WHO) efforts against COVID-19.